Prefixes: A Nonissue, or a Non-Issue?

 Writers and editors can’t afford to look up every single word they read; that would take too long.
 Nor, for hyphenation, can we count on our word processors to save us.

 For example, there are about 140 examples of compounds formed with prefixes in section four of Chicago’s hyphenation guide.
-Microsoft Word’s spelling and grammar checker, with the proofing language set to “English (United States),” accepts two-thirds of these terms by default in both their hyphenated and unhyphenated forms.
+Microsoft Word’s spelling checker, with the proofing language set to “English (United States),” currently accepts about three-fourths of these by default in both their hyphenated and unhyphenated forms, or about two-thirds when the grammar checker is included.

 So if a document includes both antihero and anti-hero and megavitamin and mega-vitamin and nonevent and non-event, Word won’t flag any of those as errors, leaving it up to you to decide (and to keep track of your choices once you do).*

-Again, most of the time prefixes combine with other words without adding a hyphen.
-So if a word looks right without one, and your word processor doesn’t object, then you can usually move on.
-It’s those fuzzy cases, where the word looks wrong without a hyphen, that cause the most trouble.
-You can always look those words up in a dictionary, but what if you don’t like what you find there?
+Again, most of the time a prefix can combine with another word without a hyphen.
+So if a word looks right without a hyphen (i.e., closed up), and your word processor doesn’t object, then you can usually move on.
+It’s those fuzzy cases, where a hyphen seems like it might be helpful, that cause the most trouble.
+You can always check a dictionary (or ask AI), but what if you don’t like what you find there?

 General Principles